Durjoy001/Java_Tutorial/Java OOPs Concepts/Inheritance/README.md

 #### :boom:Hierarchical Inheritance:
 **When two or more classes inherits a single class, it is known as hierarchical inheritance.** In the example, Dog and Cat classes inherits the Animal class, so there is hierarchical inheritance.

+### Why multiple inheritance is not supported in java?
+To reduce the complexity and simplify the language, multiple inheritance is not supported in java.

+**Consider a scenario where A, B, and C are three classes.
+The C class inherits A and B classes.
+If A and B classes have the same method and you call it from child class object, there will be ambiguity to call the method of A or B class. whether there are same method or different, there will be compile time error.**